Table of contents

 - Who should pay pay this real estate tax?

 - Wealth tax

 Spanish property tax entails the payment of a rather significant amount - much much than you may have expected or experienced previously in another country.
 Below you will find detailed information about the taxes to be paid by those buying property in Spain.
 So, while this article may not leave you particularly happy, you will at least be somewhat prepared!

-What Property Taxes are there in Spain?
+1. What property taxes are there in spain?

 While Spain is famous for it's sun, sand and sangria, it is also undeniably a world-beater when it comes to property tax!
 There are many types of tax awaiting the unwary property owner and it is easy to get confused by the endless acronyms.
 Here we highlight the principal property taxes in Spain that you are likely to come across when buying a property.
 In general the principal taxes or charges triggered by the acquisition of Spanish property can be grouped as follows:

 - IVA (VAT)